 This involves the preparation of the documents to be filed with the court.
 You must file:

-a. an Application for Consent Orders (an Application)
+a. an Application for Consent Orders

-An Application briefly sets out details of each party and the child/ren, each party’s assets, liabilities and financial resources, and the consequences of the consent orders the parties seek.
+An application briefly sets out details of each party and the child/ren, each party’s assets, liabilities and financial resources, and the consequences of the consent orders the parties seek.

-b. the consent orders
+b. the Consent Orders

 c. annexure to proposed consent parenting orders